“Homes on the Range”(originally printed in Wilder Quarterly, Summer/Fall 2013)

 Loaded down by debt and tired of the contemporary urban experience, in 2010 the two of us (separately) decided to try our luck dealing with the imploded economy by living full-time in a beautiful place we loved: the high-altitude, low cost Mojave Desert, just miles from the national park in Joshua Tree, California.
-Before long we found each other, and today, somehow, we’ve got a house, two vacation rental homesteader cabins (and another on the way) and a 20-acre fruit orchard to our name.
+Before long we found each other, and today, somehow, we’ve got a house, three vacation rental homesteader cabins (with another on the way), a 20-acre fruit orchard, and a studio building (for Stephanie) to our name.
 Of course, we had a head start—Stephanie is an architectural designer who’d bought property here to experiment on, earlier in the decade—and we’ve enjoyed some good fortune.
 Still, it’s been quite a challenge, and we’ve had to evolve our long-term strategy on the fly.
 If you’re curious, here’s how we’ve been making it work out here in the desert—so far…

 1. GO RURAL